Ajay Devgn: In the media

 Ashwini Deshmukh of Filmfare termed Devgn a "private person" who is self-confessedly uncomfortable around people and said, "Three decades in the industry and Ajay Devgn continues to enjoy the trust of filmmakers and the loyalty of his fans."
 Ankur Pathak of GQ noted, "Devgn has shown remarkable resilience as a bankable star who has never had to rely on a 'comeback' film since he never really goes off-screen."
 Sandeep Unnithan of India Today termed him a "versatile actor" and said, "Devgn is a darling of his directors."
 Rediff.com noted the actor's change from "lanky star son" to "back-to-back hits churner".
 It further credited him for popularising the "intense, brooding hero" looks.

 Devgn is among the most popular and highest paid celebrities in India.
 He has frequently featured in the Forbes Indias Celebrity 100 list since 2012.
 He peaked at the 10th position in 2018 with an estimated annual income of ₹745 million.
 In 2019, he was placed 12th, with an estimated annual income of ₹940 million.
 He was also inducted into the Bollywood Walk of Fame at Bandra Bandstand, where his hand print was preserved.
-Devgn was placed 7th in Rediff.coms list of Top 10 Actors of 2000–2010.
+Devgn was placed 7th in Rediff.com's list of Top 10 Actors of 2000–2010.
 In Rediff.com "Top Bollywood Actors" list, Devgn ranked 1st in 2002.
 He subsequently ranked 4th in 2004, 10th in 2006 and 2nd in 2019.
 In Eastern Eyes Sexiest Asian Men list of 2011, Devgn was placed 29th.